Joan B. Broderick

-Joan Blanchette Broderick is a professor of chemistry and biochemistry at Montana State University known for her work on bioinorganic chemistry, especially the chemistry of iron-sulfur interactions.
-She was elected a member of the National Academy of Sciences in 2022.
+Joan Blanchette Broderick is a Professor of chemistry and biochemistry at Texas A&M University known for her work on bioinorganic chemistry, especially the biochemistry of radical SAM enzymes and the role of iron-sulfur clusters in biology.
+In 2022 she was elected a member of the National Academy of Sciences as well as the American Academy of Arts and Sciences.

 Education and career

-Broderick has an undergraduate degree from Washington State University, and an M.S. and a PhD from Northwestern University.
-Following her Ph.D., she was a postdoc at Massachusetts Institute of Technology and then an assistant professor at Amherst College.
-She held a faculty position at Michigan State University before moving to Montana in 2005.
+Broderick received a bachelors degree in chemistry from Washington State University in 1987 working in the laboratories of Tom Okita and Roger Willett.
+She received a PhD in inorganic chemistry from Northwestern University in 1992 working in the laboratory of Tom O'Halloran as an NSF graduate fellow.
+Following her Ph.D., Joan was an American Cancer Society postdoctoral research fellow at the Massachusetts Institute of Technology with Joanne Stubbe.
+Joan joined the faculty at Amherst College in 1993, and moved to Michigan State University in 1998, where she rose to the rank of Associate Professor in 2002 and Full Professor in 2004.
+In 2005, Joan joined the faculty in the Department of Chemistry and Biochemistry at Montana State University.

-She has been recognized as a Saltman Lecturer and Women in Science Distinguished Professor at Montana State University.
+Joan has been recognized as a Saltman Lecturer and Women in Science Distinguished Professor at Montana State University.
 In 2019, Broderick received the Alfred Bader Award in Bioinorganic or Bioorganic Chemistry from the American Chemical Society.

 Research

 She has contributed to bioinorganic chemistry often with a focus on iron-sulfur proteins, including the radical SAM enzymes.
 Her research also includes investigations into hydrogenase where she defines the assembly of the enzymes into functional units.